 a) The cable shielding, if present, should be connected to pin 1 at the programmer end.
 The cable diagram supplied by Stag used the Protective Ground as the Signal Ground to simplify the wiring.
 However, when the 9 pin PS/2 serial port became standard there was no pin for Protective Ground on the 9 way connector so Signal Ground must be connected at both ends instead.

 Now that I have been able to test many versions of module firmware, the database which generates the SUPPORT.DAT file covers enough module types to create a master device support list.
-The current version shows device codes and the firmware versions supporting the device for the 39M100, 39M101, 39M200, 41M100, 41M101 and 42M101.
-Stag, like manufacturers today, added aliases to the xxxxxx.DAT file for devices which may only differ in the packaging.
+The current version shows device codes and, if known, the firmware versions supporting the device for all the supported programmers and modules.
+Stag, like manufacturers do today, added aliases to the xxxxxx.DAT file for devices which may only differ in the packaging.
 I have added these to the SUPPORT.DAT file and as a result they will appear in this list.
 If I had time I would check them and only add them if they were significantly different.
 The document can be accessed using this link Stag Device Support List.
+The list of latest firmware versions for Stag PP4X programmers and modules can be found here.

 The previous releases of the MS-DOS version STG.EXE were only able to use serial and parallel ports which had been detected by the PC BIOS at initialisation.
 The i/o addresses of these ports can only be 3f8,2f8,3e8 or 2e8 for COM1-4 and 378,278 or 3bc for LPT1-3.
 These are the legacy addresses assigned by IBM for the original PC and each has a corresponding default irq no. e.g. 3f8 uses irq 4.
 The BIOS saves the address for each port detected in a BIOS table in memory which defines the port to be used for each serial and parallel MS-DOS device name.
 The names for the physical ports are normally assigned in the order that the legacy ports are detected i.e. the first serial port detected may not be at address 3f8 but 2f8 instead and so COM1 could be assigned to address 2f8 with irq 3.